gx9702/UA-TypeRepository/Core/Part8/DataTypes/Range/readme.md

 <!-- datatype -->
 ## Range
+This structure defines the Range for a value.
+Its elements are defined in Table 14.
 <!-- end of description -->
 The fields of the Range DataType are defined in the following table: